-the French classical tradition,
+A voice shaped by the French tradition,

-devoted to the music of today.
+engaged with the music of today

 Hélène Navasse